MOUNTAINS - MONASTERIES - TEA - CULTURE

 Sikkim & Darjeeling — Tour Overview

-Discover the most magical corner of the Indian Himalayas on this meticulously crafted 6-Day / 5-Night Sikkim & Darjeeling package for a private group of 10, flying in and out of Bagdogra Airport from Bangkok (BKK).
-Explore India’s most celebrated Himalayan state — Sikkim — a land of ancient Buddhist monasteries, sacred alpine lakes, the world’s third-highest peak Kanchenjunga (8,586m), and extraordinary natural beauty.
-Then descend to the colonial hill station of Darjeeling — the ‘Queen of the Hills’ — with its UNESCO Heritage Toy Train, world-famous tea estates, and the legendary Tiger Hill sunrise over Kanchenjunga.
+Book the Sikkim Darjeeling Tour Package 6 days with a private AC vehicle.
+Tsomgo Lake, Nathula Pass, Tiger Hill sunrise, Kanchenjunga views & toy train ride, flying in and out of Bagdogra Airport from Bangkok (BKK).
+Explore India’s most celebrated Himalayan state—Sikkim—a land of ancient Buddhist monasteries, sacred alpine lakes, the world’s third-highest peak, Kanchenjunga (8,586 m), and extraordinary natural beauty.
+Then descend to the colonial hill station of Darjeeling, “the Queen of the Hills,” with its UNESCO Heritage Toy Train, world-famous tea estates, and the legendary Tiger Hill sunrise over Kanchenjunga.
 Tibetan prayer flags flutter over dramatic mountain passes, crimson-robed monks chant in centuries-old gompa halls, and clouds of cardamom-scented mist swirl through the most beautiful mountain landscape in South Asia.
+Add the Golden Triangle or Buddhist package in India.

 ALTITUDE ADVISORY: Gangtok sits at 1,650m; Tsomgo Lake at 3,753m; Nathula Pass at 4,310m; Pelling at 2,150m; Darjeeling at 2,042m.
 Tsomgo Lake and Nathula Pass require acclimatisation — no strenuous activity immediately after arrival.
 Guests with heart or lung conditions should consult a doctor before travel.
 Altitude sickness medicine (Diamox) recommended for Nathula Pass.
 Prime Value Tours provides supplemental oxygen on high-altitude transfers.